dotnet/roslynator/README.md

 * RCS1168 - Parameter name differs from base name
 * RCS1169 - Mark field as read\-only
 * RCS1170 - Use read\-only auto\-implemented property
+* RCS1171 - Simplify lazily initialized property
+* RCS1172 - Use is operator instead of as operator
+* RCS1173 - Use coalesce expression instead of if
+* RCS1174 - Remove redundant async/await

 ### List of Refactorings